-Given the differences in terms of both biological consititutions and labour market histories, we run separate models for men and women.
-Tables 4 and 5 report the POLS estimates for BMI (columns 1 and 2), the probability of being either overweight or obese (columns 3 and 4) and the probability of being obese (columns 5 and 6) for men and women respectively.
+Given the differences in terms of both biological constitutions and labour market histories, we run separate models for men and women.
+Tables 4 and 5 report the POLS estimates for the BMI (columns 1 and 2), the probability of being either overweight or obese (columns 3 and 4) and the probability of being obese (columns 5 and 6) for men and women respectively.
 All specifications include age, age squared, time dummies for 2006 and 2010, marital status and time-invariant variables such as education, occupation and country dummies.
 The first column of each pair presents the results without including health controls, while the second column presents the results once controlling for self-rated health and the EURO-D depression index.

 Most of the control variables are statistically significant and of the expected sign.
 A steep education gradient in BMI, overweight and obesity is found for women and to a lower extent for men.
 Post-secondary education is indeed associated with a lower BMI and a lower probability of being either overweight or obese as well as being obese for both men and women.
-Once controlling for education, occupation is not significantly associated with BMI, overweight and obesity, except for women: females in managerial or professional occupations have a lower probability of being overweight than blue-collar females.
+Once controlling for education, occupation is not significantly associated with BMI, overweight and obesity, except for women : females in managerial or professional occupations have a lower probability of being overweight than blue-collar females.
 Living with a spouse or partner does not seem to be correlated with BMI or the probability of being obese but is associated with a higher risk of being either overweight or obese among men.
-Most country indicators are significant.15 Surprisingly enough, once we control for retirement behaviour, age has a small and insignificant impact on BMI, overweight and obesity.
+Most country indicators are significant.16 Surprisingly enough, once we control for retirement behaviour, age has a small and insignificant impact on BMI, overweight and obesity.

 Our baseline specification reveals a positive and significant association between retirement and weight outcomes for men as well as women.
-Retirement is positively correlated with BMI: it increases BMI by 0.50 and 0.69 units for men and women respectively (both effects are significant at the 5% level).
-It also increases the probability of being either overweight or obese and the probability of being obese for men (both effects are significant at the 10% level) and the probability of being obese for women (at the 5% significance level).
+Retirement is positively correlated with BMI: it increases BMI by 0.50 and 0.69 units for men and women respectively (both effects are significant at the 5% level).17 It also increases men's probability of being either overweight or obese and men's probability of being obese by 4.8 and 3.8 percentage points respectively (both effects are significant at the 10% level).
+These coefficients correspond to a 7% (resp.
+22%) increase in the probability of being overweight or obese (resp. obese) for men (compared with the sample average).
+Retirement also increase women's probability of being obese by 5.2 percentage points (at the 5% significance level).
+It represents a 37% increase in the probability of being obese for women.
 Results go in the same direction once controlling for health variables, although the magnitude of the effects declines and most results become only marginally significant.
 Once controlling for health variables, retirement among men becomes only marginally associated with the probability of being either overweight or obese.
-However, it leads to a modest weight gain (0.38 BMI gain on average, at the 10% significance level).
+However, it leads to a modest weight gain (0.38 BMI gain on average, at the 10% significancelevel).
 As for women, retirement becomes only marginally associated with BMI and the risk of obesity.